-Why investing in AI is one of the biggest opportunities for businesses?
-We will tell you some potential reasons why you should invest in AI?
+Why investing in AI is one of the most extensive opportunities for businesses?
+But, first, we will tell you some potential reasons you should invest in AI?

-In businesses and industries, deployment of Artificial Intelligence improves efficiency, productivity, security, maximizes customer relationships and trust, hikes customer retention rate, increases productivity, expands data processing capabilities, provides a competitive edge, improves management, and is useful in healthcare increases reliability.
+In businesses and industries, deployment of Artificial Intelligence improves efficiency, productivity, and security, maximizes customer relationships and trust, hikes customer retention rate, increases productivity, expands data processing capabilities, provides a competitive edge, improves management, and is helpful in healthcare increases reliability.

 - Kai-Fu Lee told Scott Pelly, Lee, a pioneer in artificial intelligence, predicted that the technology would automate and potentially eliminate 40 percent of jobs within 15 years.

 - The adoption of AI Technologies among U.S. Businesses increased from 48 percent to 72 percent last year.
 According to RELX, a US global provider of information-based analytics and decision tools for professional and business customers.